Christian R. Holmes II

 Holmes (center) with Theodore Roosevelt Jr. and James A. Murphy attending military award ceremonies in Bois l'Eveque, France.

 Christian Rasmus Holmes II (June 13, 1898 – February 5, 1944) was an American millionaire heir, investor and sportsman.
 He established the Feather Hill Zoo in California and owned and redeveloped Coconut Island, off the coast of Oahu in Hawaii.
 He was awarded the Distinguished Service Cross for action during World War I.

 Early life

 Holmes was born in Cincinnati, Ohio.
-His parents were Christian R. Holmes Sr., an "eminent Cincinnati physician and builder of hospitals," who played an important role in the establishment of the Cincinnati General Hospital, and Betty Fleischmann, a noted philanthropist (thought to have given away $20 million during her lifetime) and Asian art collector, who was a part of the family that manufactured Fleischmann's yeast.
+His father was Christian R. Holmes Sr., an otolaryngologist and ophthalmologist "and builder of hospitals," who played an important role in the establishment of the Cincinnati General Hospital.
+His mother was Betty Fleischmann, a philanthropist thought to have given away $20 million during her lifetime.
+She was a part of the family that manufactured Fleischmann's yeast and collected Asian art.